HLTH SC 3100 - Exercise, Nutrition & Metabolism

 2. Display knowledge and understanding of the physiological regulation of fluid and micronutrient balance in difference environmental conditions and knowledge of methods to address any imbalances.

-3. Demonstrate knowledge and understanding of the interrelated roles of nutrition and physical activity as a mechanism to and for the prevention and treatment of metabolic diseases.
+3. Demonstrate knowledge and understanding of the interrelated roles of nutrition and physical activity as a mechanism to and for the prevention and treatment of metabolic disease.

 4. Apply transferable skills to accurately assess nutritional intake, body composition and markers of metabolic health.